Civilians rescued from Mariupol steel plant head for safety

 In the past, Ukraine has accused Moscow’s troops of taking civilians against their will to Russia or Russian-controlled areas.
 The Kremlin has denied it.

+The Russian bombardment of the sprawling plant by air, by tank and by ship picked up again after the partial evacuation, Ukraine’s Azov Battalion, which is defending the mill, said on the Telegram messaging app.

-Orlov said high-level negotiations were underway among Ukraine, Russia and international organizations on more evacuations.
+Orlov said high-level negotiations were underway among Ukraine, Russia and international organizations on evacuating more people.

 The steel-plant evacuation, if successful, would represent rare progress in easing the human cost of the almost 10-week war, which has caused particular suffering in Mariupol.
 Previous attempts to open safe corridors out of the southern port city and other places have broken down, with Ukrainian officials accusing Russian forces of shooting and shelling along agreed-on evacuation routes.

-Before the weekend evacuation, overseen by the United Nations and the Red Cross during a brief cease-fire around the steelworks, about 1,000 civilians were believed to be in the plant, along with an estimated 2,000 Ukrainian defenders.
+Before the weekend evacuation, overseen by the United Nations and the Red Cross, about 1,000 civilians were believed to be in the plant along with an estimated 2,000 Ukrainian defenders.
 Russia has demanded that the fighters surrender; they have refused.

 Some Mariupol residents got out of the city on their own, by way of often damaged private cars.